heartacker/VariableBox.Avalonia/README.md

 | Light | ![lf](https://github.com/heartacker/VariableBox.Avalonia/blob/main/assets/light-fluent.png) | ![ls](https://github.com/heartacker/VariableBox.Avalonia/blob/main/assets/light-semi.png) |

 ## ChangeLog
+- 2025/02/25(0.7.0)
+  - Mass UI Polish
+  - Uniform the UI for each App Theme
+  - An new Spinner Theme for FluentTheme
+    - you can change the `NumericUpDown` Theme just like `VariableBox`

 - 2025/02/21(v0.6.0)
   1. unify the `tab` key focus behavior, only the text box and read write button can be focused